keheintz/PyReduc/README.md

 3) extract1d.py: 2d wavelength calibration and extraction of the wavelength calibrated 1d spectrum

-Missing:
+Missing (obviously a lot):
-1) It should be possible to delete lines from the idarc list.
+1) Ideally, the identify.py and fitarcdata.py should be combined such that is possible to iteratively add and delete lines from the idarc list, fit the lines, go back to add/remove more lines, etc.
 2) the equivalents of 'fitcoords', 'transform', 'standard', 'sensfunc' and 'calibrate' in IRAF.
 3) implementation of optimal extraction (ala Keith Horne).
-4) implementation of output noise-spectrum.
+4) implementation of output 1-sigma noise-spectrum.